 The OG image for this page is a test image, to show what Facebook will pull into a post or a comment.
 Here is a thumbnail of that image, and you can click on it to see the actual image.

-Below are examples of this test OG image, and the OG image we’re currently using for the rest of this website, in actual Facebook posts.
+Below are examples of this test OG image, the OG image we’re currently using for the rest of this website, and another example of an OG image pulled from an actual Facebook posts.
 Usually, if you make a 1200 by 630 pixel image, and include the proper Meta Data, you will see the whole image on a post, or a square cropped image on a comment.
 OG images on mobile devices may be different.

 We will usually do at least one set of OG information for the site that will be repeated for each page.
 We might want to do more if you will often be posting a a link to page other than your home page, and different information would be better.
 You can find much more information about the Open Graph Protocol here.